GreenCom-Networks/kafka-workshop-sophiaconf/python/README.md

 ## Running

 ### Scenario 1: single topic, no partitioned
-First of all, we have to create a topic where we'll push data.
+First of all, we have to create a topic on where we'll push data.
 Under the ```kafka-workshop-sophiaconf/python/``` directory, launch the Admin client script and follow instructions to create a topic named *sophia-conf-2019.python* whith only 1 partition.
 ```console
 python adminClient.py
 ```